konashevich/olexi-extension/README.md

 - Health timeouts: A warning is shown, but the session continues.
 Consider increasing `AUSTLII_TIMEOUT` or `AUSTLII_HEALTH_TIMEOUT` in the host.
 - Authorisation errors: Re‑enter the API key when prompted.

-## License and attribution
+## License

-- This extension is part of the Olexi AI project.
+Licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Attribution

 AustLII content is subject to AustLII terms of use.